WintonCentre/kcp/resources/README.md

 To inspect the code and data, start the configuration tool in a clure REPL using a **Calva Jack-in**.
 Open the project in Vscode and hit the key sequence ctl-C ctl-J. Select `clojure cli` first, then the `config` and `reveal` aliases.
 This will throw up a REPL and a further [reveal](https://github.com/vlaaad/reveal) window.

-In the editor, navigate to `src/transplants/configure.clj` and evaluate the whole file using `ctl-c enter`.
+In the editor, navigate to `src/kcp/configure.clj` and evaluate the whole file using `ctl-c enter`.
 Individual forms may be selected and evaluated with `ctl-c e`.
 Forms inside `(comment)` blocks may be evaluated this way, but will be ignored at runtime.

- If you run the live comment code in `transplants.configure` in the REPL, you can see the resulting data structures more clearly in the reveal window.
+ If you run the live comment code in `kcp.configure` in the REPL, you can see the resulting data structures more clearly in the reveal window.
 There, you can select the structure you wish to view and hit return for the various view options e.g. `view:table`.

 After making a code change, always evaluate the form you have changed